moggieuk/Happy-Hare/README.md

 > MMU_SET_GATE_MAP GATE=8 MATERIAL=PLA COLOR=ff0000 AVAILABLE=1

+> [!IMPORTANT]
-> **Note** There is no enforcement of material names but it is recommended use all capital short names like PLA, ABS+, TPU95, PETG.
+> There is no enforcement of material names but it is recommended use all capital short names like PLA, ABS+, TPU95, PETG.
 The color string can be one of the [w3c standard color names](https://www.w3schools.com/tags/ref_colornames.asp) or a RRGGBB red/green/blue hex value.
 Because of a Klipper limitation don't add `#` to the color specification.

+> [!NOTE]
-> **Note** KlipperScreen Happy Hare edition has a nice editor with color picker for easy updating.
+> KlipperScreen Happy Hare edition has a nice editor with color picker for easy updating.

 </details>